Wubba-jpeg/gdps-antiraid/README.md

 - Blocks levels with "realcq" or "furrycq" in the name

 if you want to make changes, feel free to submit a pull request. for feature requests or bug reports, open an issue.

+## Setup
+Simply copy the entire incl/ folder and config/ folder to your gdps